How to Time a Cummins Air Compressor

 One thing that you need to be aware of with regards to your air brake compressor is that it can get very hot while it’s running.
 This is because it’s constantly under high pressure and working hard to pump air into the system.
 For this reason, it’s important to make sure that there is adequate ventilation around the compressor so that it doesn’t overheat and cause damage to itself or other parts of the braking system.

-See also How to Install Air Compressor Lines in Garage
+See also How to Increase Air Compressor Cfm

 If you take care of your air brake compressor, it will take care of you by keeping your brakes functioning properly.